-Helsinki does not currently have a sustainability gap because its population is expected to grow.
-The number of young people in particular is forecast to keep on growing.
-A greying population nevertheless puts pressure on the state to divert more of Helsinki’s tax revenue to national public expenditure.
+Helsinki, with its projected population growth, does not currently face a sustainability gap.
+The number of young residents, in particular, is expected to continue rising.
+However, an aging population places strain on the city's finances, requiring a greater portion of tax revenue to be allocated towards national public expenditure.
 The upcoming reform of social and health services may have a similar effect.
 The impact of these changes will not yet be visible during the current council term, but their effects will likely become more apparent in the coming decade.
 Helsinki’s decision-makers must therefore be prepared to staunchly defend the city’s interests in future negotiations with the government.
 The state must provide funding for statutory services and allow for the special needs of Finland’s capital.

 An ageing workforce has also led to increasing labour shortages in the production of key municipal services.
 This labour shortage most acutely threatens the provision of early childhood education and social and health services.
 It is the one of the most difficult problems facing Helsinki decision-makers in the upcoming decade.

 Both climate change and an ageing demographic present challenges for the City of Helsinki’s economy.
 It is our duty to attain economic efficiency by creating the maximum resident benefit from taxpayer contributions.
 Some of our operations are also in need of development and renewal.